escowin/wireframe-blueprint/README.md

-# UI Diagramming App
+# WireframeBlueprint

-A Figma-like web application for quickly creating UI layout diagrams for frontend projects.
+A Figma-like web application for quickly creating UI layout diagrams and wireframes for frontend projects.
 Built with React, TypeScript, and SCSS.

 ## 🚀 Features (Phase 1 Complete)